Euclidean-t/Documentation/Personal/Inger.md

 ### Plus
 - We managed to create a good prototype, with multiple levels, given the little time we had
 - I learned a lot about creating for VR
+- I enjoyed designing in non-euclidean space greatly

 ### Minus
 - My headset decided to give out halfway through the project, leaving only one of us able to test on the fly
 - I would have liked to playtest with people outside our team
+- I feel I could have added a few more levels

 ### Interesting
 - What is clear and understandable to may not be to everyone